ultimatemember/ultimatemember/readme.txt

 * Fixed: Security issue related to an unauthenticated PHP Object Injection vulnerability.
 (Reported by Ananda Dhakal (Patchstack)).
 Added `um_maybe_unserialize()` function.
 * Fixed: Security issue related to administrator Stored SQL Injection via Directory Search-Field Identifiers.
 (Reported by Ananda Dhakal (Patchstack)).
 Added sanitizing for the searching fields in the member directory.
 * Fixed: Security issue related to an unauthenticated Improper Enforcement of Behavioral Workflow vulnerability.
 (Reported by Ananda Dhakal (Patchstack)).
 Added unique nonce fields and attributes for requests.
+* Fixed: CVE-2026-96270 security issue.
+Added sanitizing for the form_id attribute during the Ultimate Member forms submission.
+(Reported by Wordfence).
+* Fixed: CVE-2026-93428 security issue.
+Fixed fields privacy when displaying the User Profile fields.
+(Reported by Wordfence).
+* Fixed: Security issue related to Privilege Escalation.
+Fixed user account submission and nonce security.
+Reset the user if it hasn't the ability to download the file.
+(Reported by Intrudify (Patchstack)).

 **Templates Requiring Update**